Jsg0081/ai-chatbot/DEPLOYMENT_UPLOAD_CONFIG.md

 ### 1. Enable Vercel Blob Storage

+**Note: If you already have Vercel Blob enabled:**
+- You'll see an error about `BLOB_READ_WRITE_TOKEN` already existing
+- This is expected!
+Your existing Blob store will work perfectly
+- Simply cancel the setup and continue with deployment

+**For new Blob setup:**
 1. Go to your Vercel project dashboard
 2. Navigate to the "Storage" tab
 3. Click "Create Database" and select "Blob"